 How long does it take for trades to settle?

-Trades take two full business days to settle after they are made.
+Trades take one full business day to settle after they are made.
 This means your cash balance will be different from your Available to trade and Available to withdraw balances right after you sell a security.
 This settlement period is a requirement of the Canadian Depository for Securities, Ltd.

 Comments